dsyer/spring-boot-memory-blog/README.md

 MBean).
 The non-heap usage breaks down as Metaspace: 32MB, Compressed Class Space: 4MB, Code Cache: 13MB (you can get these numbers from the `java.lang:type=MemoryPool,name=*` MBeans).
-There are 6200 classes and 25 threads (including a few that are added by teh monitoring tool that we use to measure them).
+There are 6200 classes and 25 threads, including a few that are added by the monitoring tool that we use to measure them.

 Here's a graph of the heap usage from a quiescent app under load, followed by a manual garbage collection (the double nick in the